hexdump0815/linux-mainline-on-arm-chromebooks/readme.md

 - it should be disabled now (this will only work if the hardware write protection has been disabled beforehand)
 - read the firmware from the flash into a file 'bios.bin' via the command 'flashrom -r bios.bin'
 - it is a good idea to copy this file to a safe place outside of the chromebook now (sd card, usb stick etc.) to have a copy of the original unmodified firmware around just in case ...
+- note: in case the boot screen should be changed as well (see below) it might be a good idea to do this first to avoid resetting the changed gbb settings again then
 - set the desired gbb flags via the command '/usr/share/vboot/bin/set_gbb_flags.sh 0x19'
 - the meaning of the flags is (their sum is 0x19):
   - GBB_FLAG_DEV_SCREEN_SHORT_DELAY 0x00000001 - initial boot screen only for 2 seconds instead of the default 30 seconds and no beep afterwards